 Calculation of Net Income after Taxes

 Now, it is vital to understand the significance of gross income and net income.
-Gross Income of US $ 1,000.00 represent the total earning of ABC Inc. after considering all the manufacturing, general, and selling expenses.
-However, the company can neither keep the entire gross income as its retaining earnings nor it can declare any dividend payouts on gross income.
-The Company by law is under obligation to honor its taxes.
-Hence, the company can only declare dividend on its net disposable income after taxes of US $ 790.00
+Gross Income of U.S. $ 1,000.00 represents the total earning of ABC Inc. after considering all the manufacturing, general, and selling expenses.
+However, the company can neither keep the entire gross income as its retaining earnings nor declare any dividend payouts on gross income.
+The company, by law, is under obligation to honor its taxes.
+Hence, the company can only declare dividend on its net disposable income after taxes of U.S. $ 790.00

 Significance of Net of Taxes Values in Various Business Events

 The importance of considering Gross and Net values can affect various business decision can be observed in the following business scenarios.

 Generally, all the goods and services offered by the businesses involve the levy of sales tax on it as mandated by the tax laws.
 Sales tax is an indirect tax on the income of the end-user, i.e., the burden of sales tax is generally passed to the customers by the companies by adding the tax amount in the selling price of their goods and/or services.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion